nordlow/compiler-benchmark/README.md

 ## Conclusions (from sample run shown below)

-Vox, D's reference compiler `dmd` and Go's reference compiler `go` are still far ahead of all its competition especially when it comes to default build (standard compilation) performance.
-Further,
+Vox, D's reference compiler `dmd` are far ahead of all its competition especially when it comes to check and default build (standard compilation) performance.
+Specifically,

 - Vox's builds are, by a large margin, the fastest.
 3.4 times faster than its closers competitor, `dmd`.